FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/reference/configuration/user-context.rst

 ~~~~~~~~~~~~~~~~~~

 The logout handler will invalidate any cached user hashes when the user logs
 out.
+This will make sure that the session cookie of the logged out session can
+not be abused to see protected cached content.

 For the handler to work:

-* your caching proxy should be :ref:`configured for BANs <foshttpcache:proxy-configuration>`
+* your caching proxy must be :ref:`configured for tag invalidation <foshttpcache:proxy-configuration>`
 * Symfony’s default behavior of regenerating the session id when users log in
   and out must be enabled (``invalidate_session``).